 Anterior compartment of the forearm

-- Identify the muscles of the anterior compartment of the forearm and how they are arranged into groups.
+- Identify the individual muscles of the anterior compartment of the forearm.

-- Learn the attachments and innervation of these muscles.
+- Name the attachments and innervation of these muscles.

 The forearm is divided into anterior and posterior compartments.
-The muscles of the anterior compartment, also known as the flexor-pronator muscles, are divided into two groups:
+The muscles of the anterior compartment, also known as the flexor-pronator muscles, are divided into two parts:

-Superficial group: Pronator teres, flexor carpi radialis, flexor carpi ulnaris, palmaris longus and flexor digitorum superficialis muscles.
+Superficial part: Pronator teres, flexor carpi radialis, flexor carpi ulnaris, palmaris longus and flexor digitorum superficialis muscles.

-- Deep group: Flexor digitorum profundus, flexor pollicis longus and pronator quadratus muscles.
+- Deep part: Flexor digitorum profundus, flexor pollicis longus and pronator quadratus muscles.

 The following video tutorials will help you learn the anatomy of the anterior muscles of the forearm.